maxk096/deep-fallback/README.md

 #### `options.shouldFallback?: (value, target, path) => boolean`

 A function, which decides whether fallback should be applied or not.
-It will be called whenever a property path you want to access either equals to `undefined` or does not exist.
-By default, it will fallback if the value is set to `undefined` or does not exist.
+It will be called whenever you get a property.
+By default, it will fallback if the `value` is set to `undefined` or does not exist.

 **Note:** If a `value` is primitive, and you return `false`, which tells us to use the `value` as the next `target`.
 Then, the `target` will be returned without proxying, because it is not an object, and fallback **will not work**.